SourabhBidikar/Java-In-Depth/README.md

 # Java-In-Depth

-This repository contains topic-wise in-depth java demo codes.
+This repository contains topic-wise in-depth java-codes for upskilling in Core Java.